 And considering how both site speed and user experience are SEO factors you need to consider, these design elements may not be worth it.

 Functionality is what UX is all about.
 It’s not about adding extra elements and creating “fluff.”
 Every aspect of your page needs to support what you want the visitor to do.

 If you look at a website like Amazon, it doesn’t have the most beautiful design.
 But it has excellent functionality.

 Amazon exists to convert traffic into sales, and everything about their site design supports that.

 Advanced eCommerce owners use geo-location targeting to display location-specific offers.

 If you’re selling internationally, or even in a few select cities, you can use OptinMonster’s geo-targeting feature to segment offers by climate and culture.

-For example, you shouldn’t be advertising animal print mittens in the Gulf of Mexico.
-In this case, your users might benefit more from animal print ankle socks.
-Geo-location targeting lets you swap images and offers, so you can make the right offer to the right customer at the right time.
+Geo-location targeting also lets you swap images and promotions, so you can make the right offer to the right customer at the right time.

-You can take geo-location targeting one step further by combining it with OptinMonster’s advanced page-level targeting options, which allow you to segment your audience based on their interactions with your website and interests.
+You can take geo-location targeting one step further by combining it with OptinMonster’s advanced page-level targeting options.
+That will allow you to segment your audience based on their interactions with your website and interests.

 The button should stand out from the rest of the page.
 A great way to do this is by adding color contrast and bold lettering.